1. Home

 Before You Take Calcium for Diarrhea

-The Internet abounds with stories of people who have found that taking calcium on a regular basis had a positive effect on their diarrhea predominant irritable bowel syndrome.
+Although there is no research support that taking calcium helps ease chronic diarrhea from IBS, success stories abound on online IBS support groups.
 Before you follow this trend, it is important to realize that taking vitamin supplements is not guaranteed to be harmless.
 Here are the things you should consider before taking calcium for diarrhea.

-Before using any kind of over-the-counter remedy, it is imperative that you discuss the issue with your physician.
-Your doctor is in the unique position of knowing your individual health history as well as having an awareness of the latest medical research regarding risks and benefits of a particular treatment.
-Without specific research backing, your doctor may be reluctant to endorse a vitamin supplement such as calcium.
-What you need is to hear from your doctor that trying a calcium supplement will do you no harm.
+Before using any kind of over-the-counter remedy, it is important that you discuss the issue with your healthcare provider.
+Your practitioner is in the unique position of knowing your individual health history and can assess whether you possess any specific risk factors for regular calcium use.
+You may find that since there is no specific research backing calcium as a treatment, your healthcare provider may be reluctant to make an endorsement.
+What you need is to hear from your healthcare provider that trying a calcium supplement will do you no harm.

 Stay Within Recommended Limits